 Finish and serve

-Once the soup is heated through, ladle into deep bowls and serve your hungry family.
-I would suggest pouring a glass of cold chardonnay, the same one you added at the end.
+Once the soup is heated through, ladle it into deep bowls and serve your hungry family.
+I suggest pouring a glass of cold chardonnay, the same one you added at the end.
 Trust me.